Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ] unsupervised classification
 - [ ] decision tree analysis

-`//You could use a naïve Bayes algorithm, to differentiate three classes of dog breeds — terrier, hound, and sport dogs.
+**Explanation**: You could use a naïve Bayes algorithm, to differentiate three classes of dog breeds — terrier, hound, and sport dogs.
 Each class has three predictors — hair length, height, and weight.
-The algorithm does something called class predictor probability.`
+The algorithm does something called class predictor probability.

 [Reference](https://www.linkedin.com/pulse/machine-learning-algorithms-doug-rose/)